Travelport/travelport-uapi-tutorial/lesson_2-4.md

 The key idea for doing a location of search is to use a search modifier with the location's name contained in it.
 You do that with Java code like this example from `Lesson4`:

 {% highlight java %}
-HotelSearchModifiers mods = Lesson4.createModifiers(2, 2);
+HotelSearchModifiers mods = Lesson4.createModifiers(numAdults, numRooms);
 //...
-String ATTRACTION = "EuroDisney";
+String pointOfInterest = "EuroDisney";
-mods.setReferencePoint(ATTRACTION);
-Lesson4.addDistanceModifier(mods, 25);
+mods.setReferencePoint(pointOfInterest);
-req.setHotelSearchModifiers(mods);
+Lesson4.addDistanceModifier(mods, searchRadiusInKM); req.setHotelSearchModifiers(mods);
 {% endhighlight %}

 The first line creates a search modifier object, and the parameters represent the need for two rooms with two adults in the party.

-Next, we add the attraction to the search modifiers and we _do not_ add anything to the hotel location property of the request of object.
-We can also add a distance object, created by the helper function, that represents a distance of twenty-five kilometers.
+Next, we add the attraction to the search modifiers and we do not add anything to the hotel location property of the request of object.
+We can also add a distance object, created by the helper function, that represents a distance of searchRadiusInKM which can be 5 or 25 or any long value.
 This is required to tell the geography searching engine of the uAPI how far away from the attraction to consider.

 ### Full validation of XML schemas